 If you're caught outside in a bad storm, try not to panic.
 Sonder members can "swipe for help" for the best course of action and immediate assistance.

 The after-effects of storms can affect your day-to-day activities and getting around.
 Fallen trees and flooding are the most common outcomes of stormy weather.
 Do not walk, drive or swim in floodwater.

 Flood waters can appear calm and shallow but may hide strong currents beneath the surface.
 These waters can also be contaminated with pollution, sewage or debris from the flood which could cause injury.
 According to the BOM, most flood deaths and injuries are preventable.

 Image Credit: NSW SES

 Sea Smart Suggestions

-Australia is famous for its beautiful beaches, but the sea often has large swells, rips and strong currents.
+Australia and New Zealand are famous for their beautiful beaches, but the sea often has large swells, rips and strong currents.
 These can be influenced and disrupted by storms, wind patterns and other weather activity.
 You may not be able to spot these changes from the beach and the water may appear calm.

 Swimmers, surfers, fishermen and walkers should all take the time to understand the hazardous surf warning systems before heading out.
 If conditions are poor, it can make rescue efforts difficult.

 Changing wind conditions can also cause marine stingers or jellyfish numbers to increase, so keep an eye out for signage or jellyfish washed ashore.

 If the beach is patrolled by lifeguards, they might mark out areas that are unsafe to enter.
 There may also be red and yellow flags which have been recognised as the safest areas to swim or surf - look out for them.
 Ask a lifeguard for help and advice if you need it.